-Warning: Running queries across nearly 700,000 records might take a few seconds!
+Warning: Running queries across nearly 700,000 addresses and over 1 million burial and memorial records might take a few seconds!

 Sign up to receive email notifications for new or modified results matching the current search.

 Individual alerts are sent no more than once every seven days.

 If you have spotted an error with this location record please take a moment top report it.
 Each report will be reviewed and the marker either removed or corrected.

 Whilst this personal project is just an attempt to explore the local legacy of the First World War, but at a global scale, it has struck me that it is much more than that.
 At the heart of it is the legacy of those who died in the conflict, and especially the scale of the imapct that that would have had on their local communities, it would also never have been possible without the significant legacy created by those who remained, from the families who sent in photographs of their loved ones and which formed the Imperial War Museum's founding Bond of Sacrifice Collection, through the people who diligently compiled official records in the early 1920s and which formed the Commonwealth War Graves Commission's records, right up to the modern-day professionals, volounteers and individuals who have shaped these records, shared them, and also significantly increased and enriched them, especially under the guise of First World War Centenary projects like Lives of the First World War

 This project simply wouldn't exist without the core assets that it draws on.
 It currently contains nearly 500,000 location records for 410,000 men and women who died whilst serving in the First World War.